|

 How to print on tissue paper, with an image of a taped edge piece of tissue paper being placed inside a home printer.

-Place the tissue paper side up or down as needed in your regular paper slot, and print normal quality, color.
+Place the tissue paper side up or down as needed in your regular paper slot, and print normal quality and color.

 Adding the Clipart Embellishment

-There are a total of six different templates, two lambs, two bunnies and two flower trucks.
+There are a total of six different templates, two lambs, two bunnies, and two flower trucks.
 Feel free to use them for personal use only.
 You can see a very slight grey circle around each Easter figure.
-I placed them in order to make it easier to tear the tissue paper.
+I placed them to make it easier to tear the tissue paper.

 A copy of the Easter watercolour transfers for Easter mini baskets.
 There are two lamb, to Easter bunnies, and two flower delivery trucks in pretty pastel colours for Spring.